varunkumardev/amitmerchant1990.github.io/_posts/2020-02-20-remembering-what-spaceship-operator-do-comparison-php.md

 But it turns out a lot of us tend to forget the purpose of the operator more often.
 So, here's a handy yet effective trick to remember what this operator do pretty quickly.

-What you'd do is to replace the spaceship operator (<=>) with a minus sign (-).
+What you'd do is to _replace the spaceship operator (<=>) with a minus sign (-)_.
 If the result is negative, 0 or positive, the expression will return -1, 0 or 1 respectively.
 As you can see, it's now more easy to remember when an analogy comes into play.

-...And that is also how remember anything you want, in general.
+...And that is also how you remember anything you want, in general.